filip-minx/ZMesh/README.md

 1. **Router host** – A ROUTER socket that binds to `tcp://<host>:<port>`, maps message box names to their remote DEALER addresses, and forwards answers.
-The router must buffer questions and tells and forward answers using the frame layout described above.【F:Minx.ZMesh/ZMesh.cs†L16-L116】【F:Minx.ZMesh/ZMesh.cs†L117-L158】
+The router must buffer questions and tells and forward answers using the frame layout described above.
 2. **Message box client** – A DEALER socket per message box name that connects to the router and manages local queues of tells, pending questions, and awaiting answers.
-It is responsible for retrying unanswered questions and caching correlation IDs to deduplicate retries.【F:Minx.ZMesh/AbstractMessageBox.cs†L14-L279】
+It is responsible for retrying unanswered questions and caching correlation IDs to deduplicate retries.
 3. **Serialization hooks** – A pluggable serializer that can produce a content type identifier and UTF-8 payload string for each message.
-This can be JSON, Protobuf, or any other format as long as both sides agree on the `content_type` string.【F:Minx.ZMesh/TypedMessageBox.cs†L9-L156】
+This can be JSON, Protobuf, or any other format as long as both sides agree on the `content_type` string.
-4. **Pending question queue** – Storage for inbound questions, preserving the original dealer identity so the answer can be routed back when ready.【F:Minx.ZMesh/AbstractMessageBox.cs†L156-L228】【F:Minx.ZMesh.Native/include/minx/zmesh/types.hpp†L42-L65】
+4. **Pending question queue** – Storage for inbound questions, preserving the original dealer identity so the answer can be routed back when ready.

 ### Best Practices

 - **Normalize frame handling** – Always trim trailing null characters on frames received from ZeroMQ to avoid content type mismatches.
-The C++ router helper does this before dispatching messages.【F:Minx.ZMesh.Native/src/zmesh.cpp†L24-L57】
+The C++ router helper does this before dispatching messages.
-- **Handle retries and cancellations** – Implement a bounded retry policy for unanswered questions and ensure cancellation tokens (or equivalent) remove pending correlation IDs so that duplicate answers are ignored.【F:Minx.ZMesh/AbstractMessageBox.cs†L200-L279】
+- **Handle retries and cancellations** – Implement a bounded retry policy for unanswered questions and ensure cancellation tokens (or equivalent) remove pending correlation IDs so that duplicate answers are ignored.
 - **Cache answers for duplicates** – Optional but recommended: when a duplicate question arrives with the same correlation ID, respond immediately using a short-lived cache.
-The .NET message box caches answers for one minute to satisfy late-arriving retries.【F:Minx.ZMesh/AbstractMessageBox.cs†L180-L228】
+The .NET message box caches answers for one minute to satisfy late-arriving retries.
-- **Surface typed APIs** – Wrap the raw string protocol in typed helpers so application code can work with domain models instead of manual serialization calls. `TypedMessageBox` is a good blueprint for higher-level language bindings.【F:Minx.ZMesh/TypedMessageBox.cs†L9-L156】
+- **Surface typed APIs** – Wrap the raw string protocol in typed helpers so application code can work with domain models instead of manual serialization calls. `TypedMessageBox` is a good blueprint for higher-level language bindings.
-- **Keep system maps authoritative** – Validate that every requested message box exists in the system map and fail fast if it is missing to avoid silent drops.【F:Minx.ZMesh/ZMesh.cs†L68-L86】
+- **Keep system maps authoritative** – Validate that every requested message box exists in the system map and fail fast if it is missing to avoid silent drops.

 With these pieces in place, any language with ZeroMQ bindings can exchange messages with existing ZMesh services while retaining native ergonomics.